Change a slide background in Keynote on Mac

 Use a color designed to match your theme: Click the color well next to Current Fill, then select a color.

-Use any color: Click the pop-up menu and choose Color Fill, then click the color wheel to open the Colors window, where you can choose any color.
+Use any color: Click the pop-up menu and choose Color Fill, then click the color wheel to open the Color Fill window, where you can choose any color.

-Use a two-color gradient fill: Click the pop-up menu and choose Gradient Fill, then choose colors.
-The left side of the color well shows colors that match the theme; the color wheel opens the Colors window, where you can choose any color.
+Use a two-color gradient fill: Click the pop-up menu and choose Gradient Fill, then use the color controls to choose colors.
+Click the left side of each color well to open a palette of colors that match the theme; click the color wheel on the right to open the Colors window, where you can choose any color.

-Use a custom gradient: Click the pop-up menu and choose Advanced Gradient Fill, then click the color stops below the slider to choose colors.
-You can slide the color stops and use the other controls to change the blend, angle, and direction of the gradient.
+Use a custom gradient: Click the pop-up menu and choose Advanced Gradient Fill, then click the color stops below the fill bar to choose colors.
+You can drag the color stops and use the other controls to change the blend, angle, and direction of the gradient.

 Use an image: Click the pop-up menu and choose Image Fill, or choose Advanced Image Fill if you want to add a tint to the image.
 Click Choose, navigate to your photos, then double-click an image to add it.
 To change how the image fills the background, click the pop-up menu above the Choose button, then choose an option: